mehulagg/gitlab/doc/ci/variables/README.md

 ![Output custom variable](img/custom_variables_output.png)

-### Group CI/CD variables
+### Add a CI/CD variable to a group

-> - Introduced in GitLab 9.4.
-> - Support for [environment scopes](https://gitlab.com/gitlab-org/gitlab/-/issues/2874) added to GitLab Premium in 13.11
+> Support for [environment scopes](https://gitlab.com/gitlab-org/gitlab/-/issues/2874) added to GitLab Premium in 13.11

 To make a CI/CD variable available to all projects in a group, define a group CI/CD variable.